Infoblox-PS/ibx-sdk/src_docs/examples/restart_status.md

 ## Overview

-This Python script is a command-line utility that allows users to retrieve the restart status of Infoblox NIOS Protocol Services using the Infoblox Web API (WAPI).
-After specifying essential parameters such as the Grid Manager's address and optional parameters like the Infoblox admin username and WAPI version, users can execute the script via the command line.
-The script then connects to the Infoblox grid manager and fetches the restart status, providing valuable insights into the current state of protocol services.
-This tool simplifies monitoring and troubleshooting of Infoblox services, helping network administrators ensure the reliability and stability of their network infrastructure.
+This program is a command-line utility designed to retieve the restart services status from the Grid Manager.

 ## Usage